IVSoftware/fortschrittsanzeige/README.md

 ***
 - Multiple text boxes can all point to a common event handler.
+- `System.Linq` reduces the amount of code needed for things like matching and sorting.

 What we're able to do is perform a validation based on _all_ the textboxes whenever _any_ textbox changes.